marouni/marouni.github.io/_posts/2014-04-27-hive-indexes.markdown

 45	179
 ```

-Examining the job logs (on the job history server) reveals some details about the executed job.
-Namely the blocks read the Map-only job :
+Examining the job logs (on the job history server) reveal some details about the executed job.
+Namely the blocks read by the Map-only job :

 ```bash
 2014-04-27 03:37:13,457 INFO [main] org.apache.hadoop.mapred.MapTask: Processing split: Paths: